 Early intervention is a factor in remission rates

-The 2017 review notes that an early intensive treatment approach is associated with higher rates of lasting remission.
+The notes that an early intensive treatment approach is associated with higher rates of lasting remission.
 Researchers may discuss remission in terms of “early” versus “established” RA.
 One goal of early interventions is to start treatment before joint erosion, according to the Arthritis Foundation.

 Even for those who have lived with RA for years, remission can sometimes occur.
 Early and aggressive therapy, however, may lead to better outcomes.
 Regardless of disease stage, it’s important to stay engaged with your doctor about your treatment plan.